ClementTsang/bottom/README.md

 - This application was written with many, _many_ libraries, and built on the work of many talented people.
 This application would be impossible without their work.

+- And of course, thanks to all contributors!